QubesOS/qubes-doc/user/advanced-configuration/config-files.md

       - `tint+whitehack` - same as tint, but change white pixels (0xffffff) to
 		     almost-white (0xfefefe)

-- `log level` - log level defines the log options log can take. log level can have a value of 0(only errors), 1(some basic messages), 2(debug).
+- `log level` - defines the log options logs can take.
+It can have a value of 0 (only errors), 1 (some basic messages), and 2 (debug).

 - `startup_timeout` - The timeout for startup.